robotenique/snacker/deliverables/iteration-02.plan.md

 #### Goals and tasks

 List of task in order of priority:
-Decide on the stack/framework/database
+1.Decide on the stack/framework/database
-Setup everyone’s dev environment
+2.Setup everyone’s dev environment
-Decide on the frontend look/choose a frontend template Setup basic frontend
+3.Decide on the frontend look/choose a frontend template 4.Setup basic frontend
-Decide on and set up database schema
+5.Decide on and set up database schema
-Create an account
+6.Create an account
-Login
+7.Login
-Populate database with some snacks
+8.Populate database with some snacks
-Index page
+9.Index page
-Search a snack
+10.Search a snack
-About/contact page
+11.About/contact page
-User create a snack
+12.User create a snack
-Read a snack
+13.Read a snack
-Review a snack
+14.Review a snack
-Verify a snack
+15.Verify a snack
-Snack recommendation
+16.Snack recommendation
-Wishlist
+17.Wishlist
-Polish everything
+18.Polish everything

 Our goals for this iteration are to finish tasks up to and including “12: user create a snack” in the above priority list.
 By the end of the second iteration, we should have at least a locally running website that support users to create acn account/login/search a snack/create a snack.